Schille/Schille.github.io/content/projects/campervan.md

 ## Intro
 There is an already long-lasting trend to convert vans (or panel vans) into mobile homes (or recreational vehicles, "RVs").
-At first, I thought this is a relatively new thing that got popular with YouTube recently, but once I talked to other people I found that this runs for decades already.
+At first, I thought this was a relatively new thing that got popular with YouTube recently, but once I talked to other people I found that this has run for decades already.
 I had this dream for at least 13 years: traveling freely with a motorhome throughout the world, exploring places that I could otherwise never reach and sleeping wherever I like.